TwelveSilverCrows/AWorldAway-HuntingForExoplanetsWithAI/README.md

 This gives the machine learning problem a meaningful physical basis.
 Variables in the dataset correspond to measurable properties of astronomical observations rather than arbitrary numerical features.

-That makes the project an example of **domain-informed machine learning**, where understanding the underlying problem helps guide the computational approach.

 ---